m-ret/tealiumpresentation/README.md

 - All dart/doubleclick floodlight tags are removed from Javascript and HTML
 - Dart or dartclick classes are removed from the HTML
 - Remove all code we don't need

+# Special Cases:
+Specific classes for no-click elements (every element which is not an anchor <a>)

+*At the outset of the project, teams should review the tagging workbook with DCOM to determine if a class-based approach is warranted for specific elements in the workbook.*

+By default, most Tealium tagging is handled through element ID assignment.
+However, there are a couple scenarios where using a class-based approach is more appropriate.
+Scenario 1: Tagging collections of elements
+Many CMS-backed sites will often have links elements with dynamic ID values.
+In this example below, Tealium can use the 't-track-article' class the hook for all the elements in the collection

+Example:
+<a class="t-track-article" id="article_setting-a-goal">Setting a Goal</a>
+<a class="t-track-article" id="article_saving-for-college">Saving For College</a>
+<a class="t-track-article" id="article_buying-a-car">Buying A Car</a>